-Information on this group is, so far, mostly related with commercial promotion as fisheries production.
-This group has been introduced together with other cephalopod groups as export commodity.
-Very few studies have been accomplished, so people's knowledge on squids is very limited and they know the animal under a common name "squid", but there are many species belonging to this group.
-At fishermen community's level, squids have different names with their morphological characteristics.
-Nevertheless, several members of this group that usually occur in regular period of time have disappeared for longer time.
-It is evident that there is a major artisanal and small-scale inshore element to the world squid fishing fleet and that large volumes of loliginid squids caught in tropical and subtropical regions have high species diversity.
-Thus, species identification study on this group in Indonesian waters is needed.
-In this area, the taxonomy of the squid fauna generally is poorly understood.
-Correct species identification is basis of the ecological studies (Veijalainen 2011).
+43 name "squid", but there are so many species belonging to this group.
+At fishermen community's level, squids have 44 different names with their morphological characteristics.
+Nevertheless, several members of this group that usually 45 occur in regular period of time have disappeared for longer time.
+It is evident that there is a major artisanal and 46 small-scale inshore element to the world squid fishing fleet and that large volumes of loliginid squids caught in 47 tropical and subtropical regions have high species diversity.
+Thus, species identification study on this group in 48 Indonesian waters is needed.
+The taxonomy of the squid fauna generally is poorly understood.
+Correct species 49 identification is basis of the ecological studies (Veijalainen 2011).

 There are 290 species of squids and about 30-40 species have substantial commercial importance (Arkhipkin et al 2015) belonging to family Ommastrephidae, Loliginidae, Onychoteuthidae, and Gonatidae.
-Triharyuni and Puspasari (2012) have grouped family Lolinginidae from Indonesian waters into several genera, Afrololigo, Allotheuthis, Dorytheuthis, Heterololigo, Loliolus, Lollinguncula, Pickfordiateuthis, Sepioteuthis, and Urotheuthis (Wulandari 2018), but there are much more species described (Jerep and Roper 2010).
+Triharyuni and Puspasari (2012) have grouped family Lolinginidae from Indonesian waters into several genera, Afrololigo, Allotheuthis, Dorytheuthis, Heterololigo, Loliolus, Lollinguncula, Pickfordiateuthis, Sepioteuthis, and Urotheuthis (Wulandari 2018), but there are many more species described (Jerep and Roper 2010).
 In Rembang waters, Central Java, four species were found, Loligo chinensis, L. singhalensis, L. edulis, and L. duvaucelli, in which L. duvaucelli is the most often caught species.

-62 In North Sulawesi, Indonesia, there is no squid fisheries and the squid catches are bycatch of other fisheries, but squid 63 production of different species is available every month.
-Squid catches are obtained at certain moon period, especially 64 during early new moon, when the large squid schools come near the surface.
-The local fishermen catch them using 65 small mesh-sized seine, lift net or using scoop net for those who have simple fishing facility.
-A small group of 66 fishermen along Manado Bay, North Sulawesi, Indonesia, have benefitted deep sea squid as income source and food 67 ingredients by relying on hand line fishing or jig fishing as practiced by foreign squid fishermen (Sundaram and 68 Sawant 2014).
-Nevertheless, very few fishermen do squid fishing, the amount of catches is very low.
-This animal has 69 become very important resource, so that its sustainability needs to be maintained, and thus, basic information on this 70 resource needs to be provided.
-This study is intended to identify the deep sea squid caught by local fishermen of 71 Manado Bay in Sulawesi waters.
-The findings may enrich the inventory of importantly economic squid species and 72 develop squid fisheries in this area for future regional economic growth.
-73
+57 In North Sulawesi, Indonesia, there are no squid fisheries and the squid catches are bycatch of other fisheries, but 58 squid production of different species is available every month.
+Squid catches are obtained at certain moon phase, 59 especially during early new moon, when the large squid schools come near the surface.
+The local fishermen catch 60 them using small mesh-sized seine, lift net or using scoop net.
+A small group of fishermen along Manado Bav, 61 North Sulawesi, Indonesia, have benefitted deep sea squid as income source and food ingredients by relying on hand line fishing or jig fishing as practiced by foreign squid fishermen (Sundaram and Sawant 2014).
+Nevertheless, very 62 63 few fishermen do squid fishing, the amount of catches is very low.
+This animal has become very important resource, 64 so that its sustainability needs to be maintained, and thus, basic information on this resource needs to be provided.
+65 This study is intended to identify the deep sea squid caught by local fishermen of Manado Bay in Sulawesi waters.
+66 The findings may enrich the inventory of economically valuable squid species and develop squid fisheries in this area for future regional economic growth.
+67